 A splash-free aerator aims to deliver soft-flowing water for rinsing fruits and vegetables.
 You get plenty of goodies in the box.
 The full list is made up of the tap itself, O rings, a non-slip base, a fixing nut and various fitting adapters.

-Click here to buy the GRIFEMA Stainless Steel Kitchen Mixer Tap.
+Click here to buy the GRIFEMA Stainless Steel Kitchen Mixer Tap, or shop deals on eBay.

 Here’s another high-arching kitchen tap for you to stare at.
 This Hapilife model has two handles and is made of ‘the best copper materials.’
 It uses the brand’s MirrorLook technology to resist fingerprints and water spots.
 The 360-degree base also lets you blast water in any direction you want to – good news if you have two basins that you need to swap between.